Lily Allen Reveals She Feels The Police Tried To Use New Boyfriend To ‘Get Rid’ Of Stalker Case

 Allen has also gone on to claim that a police interview was stopped during the investigation despite Gray allegedly saying he wanted to stab the star, with officers stating he was not a threat to her.

 “He said he wanted to put a knife through my face.
 She (a police officer) stopped the interview.
 She said that ‘I don’t think he poses a threat to you.
-We should go for burglary’,” she said.
+We should go for burglary,'” she said.

 “They will take the credit, but they don’t do the work, they just don’t.”